Motor Vehicle Accident FAQ

 8) Will the insurance company help me to get the full amount of money I am entitled to after an accident?

 No. Neither your own insurance company nor the insurance company for a driver who caused your accident can be trusted to act in your best interests.
 Generally, their aim is to increase their profits and to minimize payouts.
-You should have a Fort Lauderdale car accident attorney representing you to fight for a fair settlement.
+You should have a West Palm Beach car accident lawyer representing you to fight for a fair settlement.

 9) What types of evidence will help me to recover compensation after a car accident?